asaaki/io_shuten/README.md

 Stores every single message in its own key.
 The provided node_name acts as namespace.

+Choose this if you have huge amounts of chunks, especially constantly coming in, like logging events.
+More writes, less reads.

 ```ruby
 require "io_shuten"
 IO_shuten::Redis.redis = Redis::Namespace.new("io_shuten:key_value:collection:test", :redis => Redis.new)